 This summary of age discrimination law in Colombia has been prepared by Brigard & Urrutia Abogados, the Ius Laboris member for Colombia: www.bu.com.co

-Colombian law has been emphatic in the prohibition against any kind of discrimination in labor matters.
-Article 13 of the Colombian Political Constitution states equality as being a basic principle of our society and prohibits any type of discrimination on grounds of sex, race, national or family origin, language, religion, political or philosophical opinion.
-However, age discrimination is not explicitly prohibited by the Constitution.
-In addition, article 53 of the Constitution provides equal opportunities for workers as a fundamental principle of the Labor Statute, which is the compilation of all labor legislation including the Labor Code.
+Colombian law has been emphatic in the prohibition against any kind of discrimination in labour matters.
+Article 13 of the Colombian Political Constitution states equality as a basic principle of the society and prohibits any type of discrimination, especially, but not limited to grounds of sex, race, national or family origin, language, religion, political or philosophical opinion, which are considered traditional discrimination criteria.
+In addition, Article 53 of the Constitution provides equal opportunities for workers as a fundamental principle of labour relationships in Colombia.

-Nevertheless, the Labor Chamber of the Colombian Supreme Court of Justice in recent case law, has recognised that age has been established in Colombian legislation as an additional ground of discrimination regarding Article 1(1)(b) of the ILO Convention No. 111.
-In accordance with the foregoing, the Labor Code states:
+Even if age discrimination is not explicitly listed in the Constitution or in the Labour Code, constitutional and ordinary case law have evidenced that age discrimination is in fact, constitutionally and legally prohibited.
+The Labour Chamber of the Colombian Supreme Court of Justice and the Constitutional Court in their case law, have recognised that age has been established in Colombian legislation as an additional ground of discrimination in application of Article 1(1)(b) of the International Labour Organisation (ILO) Convention No. 111.

 "ART.
 10.- Workers Equality.
 All workers are equal before the law, have the same protection and guarantees, and thus abolished any legal distinction between workers on the basis of intellectual or material nature of the work, its form or remuneration, except as otherwise provided by law."